 Zambia is fast becoming a sought after safari destination.
-It has always been the quiet country in the background, often overlooked by eager safari-goers seeking out alternate destinations in Kruger and East Africa.
+It has always been the quiet countryside in the background, often overlooked by eager safari-goers seeking out alternate destinations in Kruger and East Africa.
 Zambia is a wild country, home to close to 20 national parks, over 15 waterfalls; and exquisite lakes.
 And of course, the Zambian side of Victoria Falls.
-Zambia is considered a diamond in the rough, but to our team it has already reached diamond status.
+Zambia is considered a diamond in the rough, but to our team, it has already reached diamond status.

 It goes without saying that a visit to the world-renown Victoria Falls is a must.
 The Falls are the largest on the planet, meaning that they are the largest curtain of cascading water, but certainly not the highest.
-Victoria Falls is part of the UNESCO world Heritage Site; and is one of the 7 natural wonders of the world.
+Victoria Falls is part of the UNESCO World Heritage Site and is one of the 7 natural wonders of the world.
 It certainly is the most spectacular sight in the world.

 There are two sides to the falls – the Zambian and the Zimbabwean side.
-The “Zim” side is the most touristy, which makes sense given that two thirds of the falls reside on the Zimbabwe side.
+The “Zim” side is the most touristy, which makes sense given that two-thirds of the falls reside on the Zimbabwe side.
 The Zambian side remains quite rustic, overgrown and untouched.
 Locals peddle their wares on the outskirts of the falls, which is a great place to haggle for local curios.

 The Zambia side is wild and has plenty of mini-hikes that will let you get up close and personal to the Victoria Falls.
 February and June are the ideal months to visit as the water levels are high, which means you’re far closer to the majestic falls.

 We recommend staying at the River Club in Zambia, which is an ultra-luxurious hotel surrounded by manicured lawns.
 It lies on the banks of the Zambezi River, has an abundance of bird life and is home to over 80 species of indigenous trees.

 South Luangwa National Park